By Ted Lipien for Cold War Radio Museum

 Early mention of Voice of America

-The 1943 propaganda pamphlet in support of establishing socialist governments in East-Central Europe friendly to the Soviet Union may be also one of the first printed documents in which U.S. government’s shortwave radio broadcasts during World War II are referred to as the “Voice of America.”
+The 1943 propaganda pamphlet in support of establishing socialist governments in East-Central Europe friendly to the Soviet Union may also be one of the first printed documents in which U.S. government’s shortwave radio broadcasts during World War II are referred to as the “Voice of America.”
 Voice of America did not become the official name of the these broadcasts until sometime after the war.
 Various names were used during and shortly after the war.
 “America Calling Europe” was one of the early names of VOA Polish radio programs.
 Mira Złotowska may have been the first one to promote the name which later was adopted as the official name of the U.S. government radio broadcasting operation, first based in New York and after 1953 in Washington, DC.
 In what may be another historical irony, VOA’s first chief news writer Howard Fast, a dogmatic Communist for most of his life, claimed in his book Being Red that he was the one who proposed Yankee Doodle as VOA’s signature tune, but his claim could not be confirmed.
 According to one description on the official Voice of America website, VOA adopted its “Yankee Doodle” station identification tune when John Chancellor was the VOA Director between 1965 and 1967 had used earlier “Columbia, Gem of the Ocean”).
 As a historical footnote, I should add that Fast left the Communist Party USA in 1956 or 1957 after Soviet leader Nikita Khrushchev denounced Stalin’s crimes in what was initially his secret speech to party leaders.
 However, Fast continued to defend Marxism and the Soviet Union for the rest of his life.

 It is a crime to listen to foreign broadcasts in Poland, punishable by 10 years in prison.
 It means death to be caught spreading foreign news.